Introduction to Oil Painting: Glass and Fabric (Indirect Methods)

 Who Should Attend:

-This class is perfect for beginners with no prior experience in oil painting, as well as artists looking to brush up on the basics.
+This class is perfect for beginners with no prior experience in oil painting and intermediate artists looking to build on their techniques.

 Materials: